Academy Sports and Outdoors Logo

 15 min read

+Want restaurant-style cooking in your own backyard?
 From hosting parties to cooking dinner for the whole gang, your Blackstone griddle is about to become your new grilling BFF.
-Our complete guide will help you learn how to properly season your griddle a.k.a. create a non-stick surface so you can get to whipping up delicious meals in no time.
+Our expert guide will help you learn how to properly season your griddle a.k.a. create a non-stick surface so you can get to whipping up delicious meals in no time.

 Key Takeaways